shanky1409/calculator-behaviour/multiplication.md

   And I type in "positive number"
   And I press "equals"

-  Then I see the poduct of the numbers as the result
+  Then I see the product of the numbers as the result

 ## Scenario: Multiplication of two negative number